Accenture/mercury/guides/CHAPTER-4.md

 ```
 Kv is a key-value pair for holding one parameter.

-Asynchronous event calls are handled in the background without blocking so that your function can continue processing
+Asynchronous event calls are handled in the background so that your function can continue processing.
-additional business logic.
 For example, sending a notification message to a user.

 ### Callback